wp-plugins/custom-field-list-widget/readme.txt

 == Changelog ==
 = v1.1.6 =
 * Bugfix: fixed a problem with the settings page of this plugin.
-Users will need the capability "<a href="http://codex.wordpress.org/Roles_and_Capabilities#manage_links" target="_blank">manage_links</a>" to access this page.
+Users will need the capability [manage_links](http://codex.wordpress.org/Roles_and_Capabilities#manage_links) to access this page.
 (In older version it was Level 8 which means Editor and an editor can manage links.
 (User levels are deprecated.))

 = v1.1.5 =
 * Bugfix: fixed wrong function name: attribute_escape instead of attributes_escape